tilltnet/rdimensions/readme.md

 Currently supported:

-- Sending multi-page queries
+- sending multi-page queries
-- Converting JSON data into `data.frames`
+- converting JSON data into `data.frames`
 - extract department and field of research for researchers
 - create network graphs from collaborations